storacha/docs/src/pages/privacy-policy.md

 We are a conduit for information controlled by others.
 It is our users who are responsible for the user-uploaded and/or community-hosted content transmitted across our network (e.g., images, written content, graphics, etc.).

-This Privacy Policy also does not apply to any third-party domains, websites, APIs, applications, and networks, even if linked via the storacha.network website, as these third-party properties may have their own terms and privacy policies.
+This Privacy Policy also does not apply to any third-party domains, websites, APIs, applications, and networks, even if linked via the Storacha website, as these third-party properties may have their own terms and privacy policies.

 ### What information do we collect and on what basis?